-One part was that I never I opened my eyes to my right/responsibility to be the guide of my life.
+Why was I stuck on autopilot?
+One part was that I never opened my eyes to my right/responsibility to be the guide of my life.
 The other major part was because it was familiar, it was comfortable.

-When we live by default we will spend our daily life avoiding pain and seeking pleasure.
+When we live by default we will spend our daily life in a cycle of avoiding pain and seeking pleasure.
 It is the easiest way to get through the day.

 I don’t say this to point fingers.
 I say this because I live this too.

-What happens when we keep avoiding the discomfort of our life?
+What happens when we keep avoiding the discomfort of showing up for our life?

 We tune out our emotional self and lose touch with how we are feeling and why (then we wonder why others tune us out).

-We stop tolerating negative emotions in those around us [Raising Emotionally Intelligent Children].
+We develop a very low tolerance for negative emotions in ourselves (and those around us [Raising Emotionally Intelligent Children]).

-We start to rely on these false pleasures to help us ‘buffer’ our negative feelings which might lead to addictive or habits we feel shame over.
+We start to rely on these false pleasures to help us numb out our negative feelings (which might lead to addictive or habits we feel shame over).

-We spend a lot of energy avoiding negative feelings and it burns us out.
-Which makes us feel even more crappier.
+We spend a lot of energy avoiding negative feelings and it burns us out (which makes us feel even crappier).

 We just kinda stop showing up for our life because it isn’t ‘happy’ and then we are bummed out that our life isn’t what we want it to be [What is the Life You Want?].

-For the past year I have been practicing ‘being uncomfortable’.
+Over the past few years, I have been practicing ‘being uncomfortable’.
 I wanted to live my actual life as it was, negative and uncomfortable feelings and all – rather than coast on comfortable.

-I have made a commitment to myself to pay attention to how I am feeling and to the ways I am checking out and buffering.
+I have made a commitment to myself to pay attention to how I am feeling and to the ways I am checking out.

 It also plain sucks sitting with this discomfort.
-Just letting it be there without reacting to it or avoiding it.
+Just letting it be there without reacting to it (stress and negative self-talk) or distracting from it (give me all the sugar and quick fixes).
 When this discomfort shows up my brain instantly spazzes into a fury of winces and doubts about it because it just wants to do what it has always done: stay comfortable, avoid pain.

-Before I started looking for ways to let myself sit with discomfort I would have thought this cliche saying ‘get comfortable with discomfort’ was only for hustlers or bikini models.
+Before I started looking for ways to let myself sit with discomfort I would have thought this cliche saying ‘get comfortable with discomfort’ was only for hustling mega-preneurs or professional volleyball players.
 No, it is for everyone because everyday life is uncomfortable.